NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 Reported API-priced monthly usage from Anthropic's comparable top tier.

 Read the numbers carefully: they are API-equivalent retail values, not the lab's literal cost.
 But the economics lesson is exactly the one we need - a flat subscription can make value visible to the user and only weakly visible to the seller.
+The labs do not disclose their own gross margins, so the 0 to 40-70% climb is an operator's target rather than a measured figure.

 AI changes tasks first.
 Jobs and productivity statistics move later.